-The archive may only be accessed by the Supervisory Body and its associates.
+The archive may only be accessed by the members of the Supervisory Body and their associates.

 6.5.
 Enquiries and penalty proceedings

 Preliminary assessment

 The preliminary assessment seeks to determine the validity of the reports received.

 The Supervisory Body prepares a report docket that gives the details and key characteristics of the report itself and the main summary information to assess its validity.